Age of Information Analysis for CR-NOMA Aided Uplink Systems with Randomly Arrived Packets: Introduction

-Particularly, in \cite{ding2023age}, CR-NOMA was implemented over a time division multiple access (TDMA) based legacy network, where each user is allocated with a single dedicated time slot in each frame, and each user is offered one additional opportunity to transmit within each frame by sharing its partner's time slot.
+In \cite{ding2023age}, cognitive radio inspired NOMA (CR-NOMA), as a very important form of NOMA, has also been applied to reduce AoI in status updating systems.
+The key idea of CR-NOMA is that one user have additional transmission opportunities as a secondary user by sharing other users' resource blocks.
+Compared to existing NOMA schemes considered in \cite{maatouk2019minimizing, abbas2022minimizing, liu2021peak,feng2022optimizing,gao2022non}, a very appealing feature of CR-NOMA is its simplicity of implementation.
+Specifically, CR-NOMA can be implemented as a simple add-on to a legacy network based on OMA, with very limited modifications to the legacy network.
+It has been shown by \cite{ding2023age} and \cite{ding2023new}, CR-NOMA can play an important role to reduce AoI.} Particularly, in \cite{ding2023age}, CR-NOMA was implemented over a time division multiple access (TDMA) based legacy network, where each user is allocated with a single dedicated time slot in each frame, and each user is offered one additional opportunity to transmit within each frame by sharing its partner's time slot.
 Two data generation models were considered, namely generate-at-will (GAW) and generate-at-request (GAR), where the GAW model assumes that a new status update is generated right before each transmit time slot, and the GAW model assumes that a new status update is generated right at the beginning of each frame.
 However, GAW and GAR are ideal models, which might be unrealistic in many practical scenarios where the status data is generated randomly.
 To the author's best knowledge, how to characterize the AoI performance of the CR-NOMA assisted status updating system with random arrivals is still open, which motivates this paper.

 This paper aims to investigate the average AoI achievable for the CR-NOMA assisted status updating system when status arrives randomly.
 Similar to \cite{ding2023age}, a TDMA based legacy network is considered, based on which CR-NOMA is carried out as an add-on.
 The main contributions of this paper are listed as follows. \begin{itemize} \item Different from the existing work \cite{ding2023age} which adopts an ideal data generation model, this paper considers a more general model by capturing the randomness of the data generation.
 As a result, the queuing process of the waiting status data packets has to be considered, which is a new challenging problem compared to the GAW and GAR models.
 Since only the newest status data affects the AoI at the receiver, this paper considers the commonly used last-come-first-serve (LCFS) queuing rule.
 Besides, the strategies with and without retransmission are also considered in the paper, which is also a new challenging problem compared to the GAW and GAR models. \item Through rigorous derivation, closed-form expressions for the average AoIs achieved by CR-NOMA with and without re-transmission (termed ``NOMA-NRT'' and ``NOMA-RT'') are obtained.
 Besides, for the comparison purpose, analyses for TDMA based schemes are also provided.
 Note that, compared to the analyses for the GAW and GAR models, the analysis for random arrival model is much more challenging, especially for NOMA-RT, due to the fact that each user's queuing buffer state and data transmission reliability are coupled with those of its partner. \item Simulation results are provided to validate the developed analytical results.
 Comparisons of the considered CR-NOMA schemes with the existing TDMA based schemes are also provided.
 It is shown that the achievable average AoI can be significantly reduced by applying CR-NOMA.
 Furthermore, retransmission is necessary to reduce AoI, especially when the data arrival rate is low.
 Moreover, the impact of system parameters on AoI, such as the data arrival rate and the duration of a time slot, has also been demonstrated and discussed. \end{itemize}